Federated Learning for Channel Estimation in Conventional and RIS-Assisted Massive MIMO: Federated Learning for Channel Estimation

-In this part, we examine the channel estimation problem in IRS-assisted massive MIMO, which is shown in Fig.~\ref{fig_diagIRS}.
-First, we present the received signal model including both direct (BS-user) and cascaded (BS-IRS-user) channels.
-Then, we show how input-output pairs of \textsf{ChannelNet} are obtained for IRS-assisted scenario.
+In this part, we examine the channel estimation problem in RIS-assisted massive MIMO, which is shown in Fig.~\ref{fig_diagRIS}.
+First, we present the received signal model including both direct (BS-user) and cascaded (BS-RIS-user) channels\footnote{\textcolor{black}{Channel estimation is required to design the passive beamformer weights.
+Although the BS-user, BS-RIS and RIS-user channels can be estimated separately~\cite{irs_CE_SeparateChannels}, the estimation of the direct and the cascaded channels is sufficient for beamformer design~\cite{irs_beamformingWithCascaded1,irs_beamformingWithCascaded2}.}}.
+Then, we show how input-output pairs of \textsf{ChannelNet} are obtained for RIS-assisted scenario.

-We consider the downlink channel estimation, where the BS has $N_\mathrm{BS}$ antennas to serve $K$ single-antenna users with the assistance of IRS, which is composed of $N_\mathrm{IRS}$ reflective elements, as shown in Fig.~\ref{fig_diagIRS}.
-The incoming signal from the BS is reflected from the IRS, where each IRS element introduces a phase shift $\varphi_n$, for $n=1,\dots, N_\mathrm{IRS}$.
-This phase shift can be adjusted through the PIN (positive-intrinsic-negative) diodes, which are controlled by the IRS-controller connected to the BS over the backhaul link~\cite{lis_channelEst_3,lis_channelEst_4}.
-As a result, IRS allows the users receive the signal transmitted from the BS when they are distant from the BS or there is a blockage among them.
-Let $\overline{\mathbf{S}}_\mathrm{IRS}\in \mathbb{C}^{N_\mathrm{BS}\times M_\mathrm{BS}}$, $(N_\mathrm{BS} \leq M_\mathrm{BS})$ be the pilot signals transmitted from the BS, then the received signal at the $k$th user becomes
+We consider the downlink channel estimation, where the BS has $N_\mathrm{BS}$ antennas to serve $K$ single-antenna users with the assistance of RIS, which is composed of $N_\mathrm{RIS}$ reflective elements, as shown in Fig.~\ref{fig_diagRIS}.
+The incoming signal from the BS is reflected from the RIS, where each RIS element introduces a phase shift $\varphi_n$, for $n=1,\dots, N_\mathrm{RIS}$.
+This phase shift can be adjusted through the PIN (positive-intrinsic-negative) diodes, which are controlled by the RIS-controller connected to the BS over the backhaul link.
+As a result, RIS allows the users receive the signal transmitted from the BS when they are distant from the BS or there is a blockage among them.
+Let $\overline{\mathbf{S}}_\mathrm{RIS}\in \mathbb{C}^{N_\mathrm{BS}\times M_\mathrm{BS}}$, $(N_\mathrm{BS} \leq M_\mathrm{BS})$ be the pilot signals transmitted from the BS, then the received signal at the $k$th user becomes